 If you can't do an in-person tour of a campus you're interested in, many schools offer a virtual tour, and it'll satisfy this requirement.
-Find a list of virtual tours at Indiana college and universities at LearnMoreIndiana.org/choosing-a-college.
+Check out the admissions websites of the schools you are interested in more details!